 - Optional: You will be assigning students to a desktop, you may want to develop a seating chart.

-- Optional: Take pictures of students (landscape, head/shoulder pics) and put the images on a flash drive.
+- Optional: Take pictures of students (landscape, head/shoulder pics) and put the images in a folder on a flash drive.
 This allows all the photos to be in one place and can be moved quickly from one computer to the next.

 Getting Desktops Ready for Students

 NOTE: This method involves signing students into Google, not Chrome.
 If students will be using extensions, sign them into Chrome instead.